Pet CPR: Step by Step Emergency Guide

 Understanding Pet CPR

 Cardiopulmonary resuscitation (CPR) is an emergency procedure performed when a pet’s breathing or heartbeat has stopped.
 It’s a combination of chest compressions and rescue breaths that manually circulate blood and oxygen to vital organs.
-Important Note: CPR is an emergency procedure to sustain life until veterinary care is available.
-It is not a substitute for professional veterinary treatment.

 When to Perform CPR